 What does it mean to be a professional?
 What skills do professionals need to have?
-A professional is someone with some specialized knowledge, and often some academic preparation (such as high school or college or technical classes).
-Teachers, contractors, IT workers, and employees from countless other industries are considered professionals.
+A professional is someone who possesses specialized knowledge, often in addition to having completed some focused academic preparation (such as high school or college or technical classes) for their career.
+Teachers, lawyers, engineers, physicians, contractors, IT workers, and employees from countless other industries are considered professionals.

 Beyond the abilities and knowledge needed for each specific profession, professionals in almost every discipline need a particular set of qualities, skills, and behaviors.

-Because professional skills are required for nearly every job, they are rarely included in job listings, so it is hard to know what professional skills you need to have.
-However, there are skills that employers expect job applicants and employees to have when they work in professional roles.
+Because professional skills are required for nearly every job, they are rarely included in job listings.
+So, let’s review the top skills that all employers expect job applicants and employees to have when they work in professional roles.

 Top 7 Professional Skills